rexrana/themeable-contact-form/readme.txt

 == Changelog ==

 = 0.2.0 =
-Properly retrieve saved plugin options.
+Properly retrieve saved plugin options for email to and from addresses.

 = 0.1 =
 Initial plugin release.